 When evaluating student transcripts, the school district shall:

-(1) Accept credits and attendance completed in standard Oregon schools as if they had been earned in the enrolling district consistent with OAR 581-022-2025.
+(1) Accept credits and attendance completed in educational programs in this state as if they had been earned in the enrolling district consistent with OAR 581-022-2025.

-.
+(2) As used in this rule, “educational programs in this state” means an educational program that is:

+(a) Provided by a school district, a public charter school, an education service district, the Youth Corrections Education Program or the Juvenile Detention Education Program in Oregon; or

+(b) Funded as provided by ORS 343.243 for students in a long term care or treatment facility described in ORS 343.961 or a hospital identified in ORS 343.261.

-(2) For out-of-state transfer students, accept credits and attendance completed in standard secondary schools as if the requirements had been completed in this state consistent with OAR 581-022-2025;
+(3) For out-of-state transfer students, accept credits and attendance completed in standard secondary schools as if the requirements had been completed in this state consistent with OAR 581-022-2025;